knu/elscreen/Readme.md

     (add-to-list 'package-archives
          '("melpa" . "http://melpa.milkbox.net/packages/") t)

-Once you have installed EScreen, you can activate it like so:
+Once you have installed ElScreen, you can activate it like so:

     (elscreen-start)